-Casein and whey protein are examples of supplements that people often take to build muscle mass and gain weight.
-It is possible to add them to milk, hot beverages, yogurt, muffins, or puddings.
+Casein and whey protein are examples of supplements that some people take to build muscle mass and gain weight.
+Try adding them to milk, hot beverages, yogurt, muffins, or puddings.

 All supplements are different, so it is best to ask a doctor or dietitian for specific recommendations.

 Although most people associate diabetes with weight gain, the condition can also lead to weight loss.